 In this case, Facebook, according to the wording, is exempt from liability only if they did not know the illegal content (the illegal marketing) or if they did not take steps (in time) to remove or prevent access.
 And that's an assessment case after all.

-In any case, the last thing is probably not written about the connection between the data protection rules, the e-commerce law and the marketing law.
-They can carry it along to the canteen in Valby, where both the Data Inspectorate and the Consumer Ombudsman are located on Carl Jacobsens Vej.
+In any case, the last thing has probably not been written about the connection between the data protection rules, the e-commerce law and the marketing law.
+After all, they can take it with them to the canteen in Valby, where both Datatilsynet and the Consumer Ombudsman are based on Carl Jacobsens Vej.